 - Vegetable shortening or butter, for the pan

-- 6. Bake until the tops of the loaves are a deep golden brown and the internal temperature is at least 198°F (92°C), 30 to 38 minutes.
-Remove from the pan, transfer to a rack, and cool completely before slicing.
+- Bake until the tops of the loaves are a deep golden brown and the internal temperature is at least 198°F (92°C), 30 to 38 minutes.
+Remove from the pan, move to a rack, and cool completely before slicing.

-This Milk Rye Bread is a very simple recipe that will yield 2 nice loves ideal for toasting and sandwiches.
+This milk rye bread is a very simple recipe that will yield 2 nice loaves ideal for toasting and sandwiches.
 The timings in this recipe were spot on throughout.
 I used a standard loaf pan and a Pullman pan and both loaves baked up very nicely.

 Make certain that you allow this bread to cool completely before slicing.
 After cooling this bread can be sliced into VERY thin slices which is ALWAYS delicious!

 If you wish, you can always treat your starter as usual and just put a tablespoon of your daily discard in an even mixture of 100 grams of rye flour and 100 grams of warm water.
-Tomorrow you will have a fully active rye sourdough starter.
+Tomorrow you’ll have a fully active rye sourdough starter.
 This approach will allow you to make the bread much sooner than starting a rye culture from scratch.
-Honestly you can use your starter as is and there will be no discernible difference.
+Honestly, you can use your starter as is and there will be no discernible difference.